fabkrum/web-performance-resources/crux-page-data.md

 3. Origin = all pages of the website aggregated (see [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/))

-If you follow the steps in this document you will get a Google Sheet with the CrUX data for your page:
+If you follow all steps, you will get a Google Sheet with the CrUX data for your page:

 ![CleanShot 2021-05-24 at 16 21 51](https://user-images.githubusercontent.com/21277749/119363119-bc554100-bcad-11eb-9f5b-92703baaa559.png)